git-moss/DrivenByMoss-Documentation/Akai/Akai-MPC-Force.md

 * Tap the Track Name under the Control Bar to select the Track.
 If there is a Device(s) associated with the Track, the first will be shown below.
 * Tap the lock icon on the right side to pin the device.
 * Use the sliders to adjust the parameters of the device.
 Tap a slider and then use the data dial or –/+ buttons to adjust the parameter.
 Alternatively, tap and drag a slider to adjust the parameter.
 * Use the Device – and + buttons to change devices on the same track.
-The white and grey boxes below the parameter sliders represent the number of available Devices.
+The white and gray boxes below the parameter sliders represent the number of available Devices.
 * Use the Bank – and + buttons to cycle through banks of controls for the device, if available.
 * Tap Device On to enable or disable (bypass) the device.